 EXAMPLES: A certain type of college degree is often required for certain jobs.
 At most universities, publications are a prerequisite for being awarded tenure.

 (5) GENERAL TO SPECIFIC.
 If two variables are on the same overall topic and one variable is quite general and the other is more specific, the general variable is usually the cause.

 EXAMPLE: Overall ethnic intolerance influences attitudes toward Hispanics.

 (6) THE "GIGGLE" OR "SANITY" FACTOR.
 If reversing the causal order of the two variables seems illogical and makes you laugh, reverse the causal order back.

 EXAMPLES: We don't believe choosing a specific college major or engaging in a particular sport determines one's gender.

 MEMORIZE THESE SIX RULES.

-You will apply them during exams and assignments all semester!
+You will apply them all semester!

-Dedicated to health and fitness, you devised a new exercise plan that you believe will really help people.
+Dedicated to health and fitness, you, the researcher, have devised a new exercise plan that you believe will really help people.
 So you obtain a sample of Educational Psychology undergraduate students.
 With the flip of a coin, half the students receive a physical and mental health screening and those who are fit begin this new exercise program.
 The other half also receive a health screening but no exercise regimen.
 Six weeks later, you re-examine everyone who was physically fit in the screening and compare the two groups.
 The group receiving the exercise plan now score happier and healthier than the group that did not.